marymafa/marymafa.github.io/_posts/2017-08-03-Becoming-a-proffesional-learner.md

 ---
 layout
-title: Becoming-a-proffesional-leaner
+title: "Becoming-a-proffesional-leaner".
 date: 2017-08-03
 ---

-Becoming a proffesional learner
+###Becoming a proffesional learner

 -Read about new things because you wiill learn new things.